The

 consciousness.
 As such it provides another potential window into the extraterrestrial

 mind.
-In David Soloman's The
+In David Soloman's anthology, The

 Marijuana Papers,